-Holographic Communications Components Depth Camera (Intel RealSense): capture of media and spatial infor- mation Device Server/ Raspberry Pi: Relay instance between camera and cloud.
+Holographic Communications Users Producer: a user who is captured by a depth camera.
+The captured information is used to generate a digital 3D representation which is streamed to a receiving consumer.
+Consumer: a user who receives, processes, and displays the human 3D representation of the user on producer side.
+Network RTC P2P (WebRTC) Network Access Wireless, e.g., Wi-Fi / 5G Wired, e.g., Ethernet Components Depth Camera (Intel RealSense): capture of media and spatial information Device Server/ Raspberry Pi: relay instance between camera and cloud.
 Edge Cloud System (Windows/Linux): generation of meshes for each RGB-D frame and transmission of the data.
 Mobile phone (Android): receiving, decoding, and rendering of data.
 AR glasses (Xreal Light): displaying of 3D object to user.

-The use case includes two users engaged in digital interactions.
+The use case includes two users engaged in digital communications.
 The user on producer side referred provides data to be processed and ultimately transmitted to a receiver on consumer side for the presentation of volumetric content, manifested as a human hologram on AR glasses.